 AAdvantage Aviator Red World Elite Mastercard by Barclays

 Sometimes there’s especially great deals out there, and this is one of them.
 We first learned about this deal flying back from Tempe, Arizona on American Airlines in January.
 The flight attendants announced that by filling in the application we would receive 50,000 miles for just one purchase.
-They’ve since upped the ante and are now offering 60,000 miles on American Airlines after one purchase.
-Note that they charge the $95 annual fee up front and it took around 60 days for us to get the bonus miles.
+Note that they charge the $99 annual fee up front and it took around 60 days for us to get the bonus miles.

 The Gold Delta Skymiles Card is another good card with less of an introductory spend compared to Chase.
-They’re currently offering 60,000 bonus miles after you charge $2,000 on everyday purchases.
+They offer up to 60,000 bonus miles after you charge $2,000 on everyday purchases.
 That can be enough miles for a free ticket to Europe during the off-season!
 Plus the Gold Delta Skymiles card entitles you to a free checked bag on Delta flights and the option to purchase Delta lounge access for a nominal fee.

 Save Money with Airbnb